ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 PEEP tee pier Hy neice

 **Image Description:**
-The image layout features a woman standing in the foreground on a grassy field.
-She is dressed in traditional clothing, including a pink headscarf, a purple top, and a long skirt with blue, white, and beige patterns.
-The woman is facing sideways, looking toward the left side of the image.
+The image layout features a rural landscape with a distant patchwork of agricultural fields on rolling hills under a clear blue sky.
+In the foreground, there is a woman standing on grassy land, dressed in a pink headscarf, a purple top, and a long skirt with blue, white, and beige patterns.
+She is positioned slightly off-center to the right and is looking toward the landscape.

-The background consists of a large hillside with patchwork agricultural fields.
-The fields show various shades of brown, tan, and green, indicating different types of crops or stages of cultivation.
-There are scattered trees and small bushes on the hillside as well as in the field closer to the woman.
-The sky above is clear and bright blue.
+Key elements in the image include:
+- Expansive terraced fields on the hills, mostly in shades of brown and yellow, indicating cultivated or fallow land.
+- Scattered trees and patches of greenery among the fields.
+- The woman in traditional attire, providing a human element and scale to the rural scene.

-There is no visible text or written content within this image.
-The scene evokes a rural, agricultural setting and appears to highlight a connection between the woman and the land, which could be relevant in the context of an annual development report focusing on agriculture, rural development, or community livelihoods.
+There is no visible text within the image.
+The overall impression is one of rural life and agricultural development, suitable for an annual development report highlighting farming or rural community themes.
 ```
 ![Image 1](images/2023TrustFundAnnualReports_p48_img1.jpeg)